BirdeeHub/birdeevim/README.md

 section of nvim without bracketed paste and without a clipboard at all you cant copy paste into or out of it at all.
 Or, well, into or out of anything.

 I have not tested on wsl or mac yet, but it might work.
 It has cmake and neovim and the plugins with external portions are cross platform?

-This is not a minimal config.
-It is my config where I try to do all the things.

-It is, however, very easy to make a minimal package with it should you choose to do so.

 ## To Do:
 It has dap and dap-ui but no debuggers for languages